 - 401.2 – the login attempt has failed due to the server configuration.

 - 401.3 – the login attempt has failed due to the ACL (Access Control List).

 - 401.501 – too many requests have been generated by the client or the client has reached the maximum request limit.

 - 401.502 – This error occurs when a particular client (same IP) sends multiple requests to a single web server, reaching the dynamic IP Restriction Concurrent request rate limit.

 - 401.503 – the IP address of the client is included in the deny list on the server.

 - 401.504 – the client’s hostname is included in the deny list on the server.

 In this section, we will go over five methods to solve the 401 Unauthorized Error.

-Before you proceed with any of the methods, check if the website is down for everyone or just you.
-This will help determine whether the issue is local or server-side.
+Important!
+Before you proceed with any of the methods, check whether the website is down for everyone or just you.
+This will help to determine whether the issue is local or server-side.

 1. Confirm the URL Is Correct